-“I’ve known Petros Singers for years, as both conductor and pianist, and am delighted to see the choir going from strength to strength in a wonderfully inventive mixture of projects under Richard’s leadership.
-Singing is indubitably good for the mind, body and soul, and this bursary scheme is a great opportunity for young adults to join a high-level group; I commend Petros Singers for its commitment to making this possible.“Libby Burgess – Pianist, Brahms Requiem, March 2019 and regular guest conductor
+“I’ve known Petros Singers for many years, as both conductor and pianist, and am delighted to see the choir going from strength to strength in a wonderfully inventive mixture of projects under Richard’s leadership.
+Singing is indubitably good for the mind, body and soul, and this bursary scheme is a great opportunity for young adults to join a high-level group; I commend Petros Singers for its commitment to making this possible.“Libby Burgess – Pianist, Brahms Requiem, March 2019, Rachmaninoff Preludes, April 2022, and guest conductor

 As well as benefitting from being part of a warm, welcoming and friendly group, you would experience real opportunities to learn from some of the country’s leading and most-respected singing teachers.
 Our ambitious, wide-ranging concert programmes would expose you to large-scale, well-known works alongside forgotten masterpieces and rare choral treasures.
 We run the full gamut from Tallis and Praetorius, through Handel and Brahms, to Dove and Whitacre – with a smattering of Lennon/McCartney and a few Anons in between!

-A further benefit of joining Petros Singers is access to individual singing lessons with Miriam Allan, a renowned soprano and experienced teacher.
+A further benefit of joining Petros Singers is access to individual singing lessons with an experienced professional teacher.
 The bursary scheme funds one free lesson per term for bursary members.
-You would also be invited to attend our biennial singing workshops free of charge – inspirational events led by pre-eminent vocal musicians.
+You would also be invited to attend our annual singing workshops free of charge – inspirational events led by pre-eminent vocal musicians.

 We are fortunate to perform alongside world-class musicians and soloists and constantly strive to be and work with the best.
 Please explore our concert archive to see performers from past concerts, along with the extent of our repertoire.
 Some of our concerts provide opportunities for solos from within the choir and you would be actively encouraged to audition for these.